 I will provide legal contracts at the outset of any works undertaken.

-As a professional VA, I hold Professional Indemnity Insurance (so we’re both protected, should anything go wrong), I abide by GDPR guidelines, am registered with ICO in regards to Data Protection and HMRC for anti-money laundering.
+As a professional VA, I hold Professional Indemnity Insurance (so we’re both protected, should anything go wrong), I abide by GDPR guidelines and am registered with ICO in regards to Data Protection.

 My legal policies are available to view by clicking the link at the bottom of each page.